Most Affordable Nursing Schools 2023

 Average Net Price: $15,160

-Stony Brook Universities school of nursing offers degrees at the baccalaureate, master, and doctorate levels.
+Stony Brook Universities’ school of Nursing offers degrees at the baccalaureate, master, and doctorate levels.
 Depending on your area of study and desired degree you’ll be taking courses in social justice in healthcare, patient-centered care, clinical immersion, epidemiology/population health, primary care, pediatric pathophysiology, nursing research, and a multitude of other intriguing courses.
-Within all the nursing programs students learn about the various specialties available, how to communicate with patients, how to manage healthcare systems, and how to work within an interdisciplinary team.
-Stony Brook School of Nursing is committed to creating a diverse and inclusive workforce comprised of nurses who are professionals in healthcare education and research, as well as cognitive and social leaders working to better global healthcare.
+In the nursing programs, students acquire knowledge about different specialized areas, effective patient communication, healthcare system management, and collaborative teamwork.
+Stony Brook School of Nursing is dedicated to fostering a diverse and inclusive workforce of nursing professionals engaged in healthcare education, research, and influential roles aimed at improving global healthcare.

 25. SUNY College at Plattsburgh